-The North Carolina Peace Prize was established over 20 years ago to honor small North Carolina community-based, nonprofit groups that honor the values of the Peace Corps: helping people to help themselves and promoting peace and cross-cultural understanding.
+The North Carolina Peace Prize was established in 1996 to honor small North Carolina community-based, nonprofit groups that honor the values of the Peace Corps: helping people to help themselves and promoting peace and cross-cultural understanding.
 The prize consists of a financial contribution and recognition at a ceremony held in the spring in Raleigh, NC.

 Student Action with Farm Workers receiving the first ever North Carolina Peace Prize.